List of airports in Newfoundland and Labrador

 This is a list of airports in Newfoundland and Labrador.
 It includes all Nav Canada certified and registered water and land airports, aerodromes and heliports in the Canadian province of Newfoundland and Labrador.
 Airport names in italics are part of the National Airports System.

 List of airports and heliports

+Gander and St. John's are classified as international airports by Transport Canada.

 The list is sorted by the name of the community served; click the sort buttons in the table header to switch listing order.